UBC-STAT/stat-201/docs/schedule-page.md

 - Discuss the potential limitations of this simulation approach to hypothesis testing.

-#### Week 7: Confidence Intervals (of means and proportions) Based on the Assumption of Normality or the Central Limit Theorem
+#### Module 7: Confidence Intervals (of means and proportions) Based on the Assumption of Normality or the Central Limit Theorem

 From this section, students are expected to be able to: